-Description: Accounting I is for the student who wants knowledge of basic accounting principles.
+Description: Accounting I introduces basic accounting principles.
 It is designed to teach students the methods and systematic procedures for recording the financial operations of a sole-proprietorship, partnership or corporation.
-Students will learn modern accounting forms, record transactions to keep the financial records of a business for a fiscal period, and analyze and interpret the records to prepare financial statements.
-Class activities will include lecture and class discussion followed by practice drills, application problems and study guides.
+Students will learn modern accounting forms, record transactions to keep the financial records of a business for a fiscal period and analyze and interpret the records to prepare financial statements.
 Students will complete one business simulation each semester.
 In addition, computer spreadsheet programs and automated accounting procedures will be introduced.